atiyev/kin-technology-internship/TASK1/README.md

 3. Firstly I used `fetch()` to get all posts from the API.
 Then I have used `slice(0, 5)` to extract first five posts.
 Afterwards, I used `map()` to transform posts array into titles array
 4. To "log the titles", I outputted directly within the function rather than returning data

+## How to Run
+1. Navigate to the Task1 directory
+2. Run the script with Node.js: `node Task1.js`
+3. Make sure you have an active internet connection for the API call